-Anti-Utopias / Anti-Utopias.com is a curated contemporary art project exploring new territories in the field of curatorial practices.
-The project is built around a comprehensive thematic and critical international contemporary art platform founded in 2011 by Sabin Borș with the aim of bringing together international artists the works of who directly or indirectly involve utopian or anti-utopian subjects and approaches.
+anti-utopias is a curated contemporary art project exploring new territories in the field of curatorial practices.
+The project is built around a comprehensive thematic and critical international contemporary art platform founded in 2011 by Sabin Borș, and functions as an ongoing laboratory for experimental approaches to contemporary art.

 The platform is open for reviewed international submissions from contemporary artists, art galleries and institutions worldwide.
 It publishes new works regularly, regardless of any artistic medium of expression, including but not limited to photography, installation art, video and digital art, painting, etc. The platform investigates all creative fields of contemporary art through publishing interviews, reviews and works of emerging and world-renowned contemporary artists, as well as information on contemporary art exhibitions and manifestations.